vSparkyy/Fifteen-Puzzle-IDAStar/README.md

 # Fifteen Puzzle with IDA* Solver
 A Pygame-based sliding puzzle to demonstrate the classic Fifteen Puzzle.
 Move the blank tile around using the arrow keys or let the built-in IDA* solver do the work.
-It even shows a fun "Solving..." animation in the meantime, so the game never freezes up!

 ## Features

 - **Interactive Sliding Puzzle**: Move tiles manually with the arrow keys.
-- **Background IDA* Solver**: Press "S" to let the solver find the solution.
+- **Background IDA\* Solver**: Press "S" to let the solver find the solution.
 - **Animated Moves**: Watch each tile slide smoothly.
-- **Non-Freezing UI**: While the solver runs, a changing "Solving..." message displays so the game stays responsive.
 - **Easy Scramble**: Press "Space" to scramble the puzzle again and reset your moves.
+- **Manhattan Hueristic & Linear Conflicts Approach**: Provides an admissible hueristic to solve the fifteen puzzle optimally.

 ## Dependencies